 5. Are you still covered if you sublet your co-op or condo?
-What if you're planning to use the apartment part-time as a pied-a-terre?

 If you’re planning to rent out your apartment on a long-term basis (at least six months), your insurance can often be modified or rewritten to cover you so long as you notify your insurance carrier or broker.
 The increased cost is minor.
 However, renting your apartment to short-term visitors (for example, through Airbnb) will void most coverage in your co-op or condo insurance policy.

 If you plan to live in the apartment only part-time (and not rent it out to someone else when you're not there), coverage is generally unaffected as long as the apartment is furnished.
 Just remember to check the coverage limits of any umbrella insurance that you have.
 For example, if you live in California, your umbrella insurance might also cover claims related to your New York City condo—but only if you have at least $300,000 in liability coverage on your New York condo insurance policy.